-• Signals are detected only when the program performs an allocation in the heap.
-That is, if a signal is delivered while in a piece of code that does not allocate, its handler will not be called until the next heap allocation.
+- Signals are detected only when the program performs an allocation in the heap.
+That is, if a signal is delivered while in a piece of code that does not allocate, its handler will not be called until the next heap allocation. - The exception raised by an out-of-bounds array or string access is not the same.
+Currently, in bytecode it is Invalid_argument("Array.get") or Invalid_argument("String.set"), while in native code it is Invalid_argument("out-of-bound array or string access").

-The best way to avoid running into those incompatibilities is to never trap the Division_by_zero and Stack_overflow exceptions, thus also treating them as fatal errors with the bytecode compiler as well as with the native-code compiler.
-Often, it is feasible to test the divisor before performing the operation, instead of trapping the exception afterwards.
+The best way to avoid running into those incompatibilities is to never trap the Division_by_zero, Stack_overflow and Invalid_argument("Array.get") exceptions, thus treating them as fatal errors both with the bytecode compiler and with the native-code compiler.
+Often, it is easy to test the divisor or the array bounds before performing the operation, instead of trapping the exception afterwards.